neondatabase/website/content/docs/ai/ai-concepts.md

 3. Identify the pair of embeddings with the shortest distance between them.

-When we apply this process, it is likely that sentences 1 and 2, both of which involve bounding cattle, would emerge as the most related according to a distance calculation.
+When we apply this process, it is likely that sentences 1 and 2, both of which involve jumping cattle, will emerge as the most related according to a distance calculation.

 ## Vector similarity search